 Semifinalists must fulfill several requirements, which are provided in the information they receive with their scholarship applications and are also listed in the PSAT/NMSQT® Official Student Guide.
 These include completing an application, having a consistently very high academic record, writing an essay, being endorsed and recommended by a school official, and taking the SAT® and earning a score that confirms the PSAT/NMSQT performance.
-Click here to view the Requirements and Instructions for Semifinalists in the 2015 National Merit® Scholarship Program.
-Click here to view the Requirements and Instructions for Semifinalists in the 2015 National Achievement® Scholarship Program.
+Click here to view the Requirements and Instructions for Semifinalists in the 2016 National Merit® Scholarship Program.
 (Adobe Acrobat Reader is required.)
 For more information regarding the SAT test, please visit the website of the College Board, which cosponsors the PSAT/NMSQT.

 When and how are Semifinalists notified if they have advanced to Finalist standing?

-How does a Semifinalist/Finalist report a college choice or change?
+How does a Semifinalist or Finalist report a college choice or change?